WinstonMoh/CuckooFilter/README.md

 # CuckooFilter
-A c++ implementation of a cuckoo filter.
+A c++ implementation of a Cuckoo Filter.